-This quintessential rural tavern in a gorgeous building on winding River Road serves a menu of cheesesteaks, chicken wings, burgers, sandwiches, and platters.
+The Minisink Hotel is a quintessential rural tavern in a gorgeous historic building on winding River Road that serves a menu of cheesesteaks, chicken wings, burgers, sandwiches, and platters.
+It’s a bit of a dive bar with pretty good food in a 250-year-old building.
+Prices are reasonable.

 The Minisink has a storied history: originally erected in the 1740s, it has served as a stagecoach stop, a general store, and a hotel.
 The Minisink has persevered for over 250 years, and now it’s a place to pop in for a quick burger and a beer.